Vittore Grubicy de Dragon: Biography

 In 1889, Vittore left the gallery business over conflicts with his brother, and he began to devote most of his time to his own painting and to writing about other artists.
-He continued to act as an independent talent scout, and in 1891 he helped organize the first large exhibition of Italian Divisionist painting at Milan's Brera Tiennale.
+He continued to act as an independent talent scout, and in 1891 he helped organize the first large exhibition of Italian Divisionist painting at Milan's Brera Triennale.
 Conservative art critics wrote scathing reviews of many of the works, but Grubicy wrote very positive reviews in several newspapers.
 One of the most important paintings shown at that exhibition was Gaetano Previati's Maternity.
 In writing about this work Grubicy introduced the concept of Symbolism in Italian painting when he hailed the piece as embodying a new aesthetic which he called "mystico-ideist".

 Grubicy also influenced his fellow artists through his compositions of multiple paintings arranged as triptychs and polyptychs.
 In the early 1890s, he began planning a polyptych of sixteen panels under the title of Winter in Miazzina.
 The work took shape as an interchangeable sequence of paintings that reflected his emotional experiences over the long winters at Miazzina on the shore of Lake Maggiore.
 Each canvas was subjected to continued revisions by Grubicy over many years, depending upon his mood and his interests.
 Finally, in 1911, the polyptych assumed its final form in an arrangement of only eight paintings that he called Winter in the Mountains.
 In spite of all his work to create it, he did not exhibit it during his lifetime.
 It was first shown together at the Rome Biennale in 1921, the year after his death.
 After that the assemblage did not remain as a polyptych, and the individual paintings were sold to different collectors and museums.
 Grubicy took a photograph of the polyptych as he intended it to be seen, and based upon that image the work has been reassembled for several exhibitions since his death, most recently at the Kunsthaus Zürich in 2009.

 His health deteriorated after 1910, and during the last decade of his life he had to give up painting altogether.
 He remained an active promoter of new artists during this period, especially Carlo Carrà, Pietro Angelini and Arturo Tosi.

 Grubicy died at his home in Milan in 1920.